Farrel0xx/Farrel0xx/README.md

     improve()
 ```

-I believe the fastest way to improve is to **learn → build → break → fix → repeat**.
+I believe the fastest way to improve is to:

+**learn → build → break → fix → repeat**

 ---